ward/run/_drafts/2018-11-04-teltowkanal-halbmarathon.md

 by, so I tried using my times from training to work back to a race pace.
 Usually the tables expect you to enter a recent race time and they will tell you what paces to train at.
-I figured if I manage some training runs on the flat, I could work back from that to a race time to aim for. *Note: I did not realise this at the time, but JD actually gives using a Tempo as an option if you do not have a recent race to go by.* Doing so said I should go sub 85 on the half.  *Record stopping scratchy noise.* What?
+I figured if I manage some training runs on the flat, I could work back from that to a race time to aim for.
+Doing so said I should go sub 85 on the half. *Record stopping scratchy noise.* Wait, what?

-TODO: Canal run as test, good taper runs, going for it
+*Note: I did not realise this at the time, but JD actually gives using a Tempo as an option if you do not have a recent race to go by.*

+Completely fearful of that idea, I decided to just pretend I was ready for such a thing at my [next tune-up race][bxlcanal].
+I used the same method to arrive at a pace estimate and used that in the race.
+It went quite well.
+Shortly after followed two good workouts (highlighted above in the Training section) during my taper.
+These were the boosts I needed.
+My goal for the half marathon would be to go sub 85.
+Strategy to get there was to just aim for even splits throughout (4:02 per km), doing my own thing.
+If I blew up in the process, so be it.

 ## Getting There in Pieces